Return to the Cognitive Enhancement Research Institute

 We have attempted to put something on this site for everybody.
 However, we wish to remind all visitors that this site contains only a small fraction of the total literature that we have available.
 Please do not assume that we do not have information and/or resources that you do not find on this site.

 This web site currently contains more than 5 megabytes of files.
 This is made up of more than 150 text (web) files (more than a megabyte and a half total size) and more than 120 graphics files (approximately 4 megabytes total size).
-Because it takes a long time to load a megabyte, there may be significant waits when you access large files (like the sources listing of mail-order suppliers, or files with large graphics (like the detailed mitochondrial graphic in the article on Mitochondrial Nutrition, Aging and Cognition or Steve Fowkes steroid-tree graphic in the question-and-answer on androstenedione vs androstenediol).
-We have made a significant effort to minimize the sizes of the graphics files to maximize speed of loading, however, there is always a compromise between speed and legibility (i.e.,, detail).
+Because it used to take a long time to load a megabyte, there may be significant waits if you have an old computer when you access large files or files with large graphics (like the detailed mitochondrial graphic in the article on Mitochondrial Nutrition, Aging and Cognition or Steve Fowkes steroid-tree graphic in the question-and-answer on androstenedione vs androstenediol).
+We have made a significant effort to minimize the sizes of the graphics files to maximize speed of loading, however, there is always a compromise between speed and legibility (i.e., detail).
 We have reduced these file sizes to the point that some of the fine detail is pretty grainy, but not far enough that it is illegible.
 This graininess is an artifact of the digitization process that converts the graphics into a computer-displayable form.
 About 90% of the resolution of the original images is lost when they are converted to fit your video screen.
 In other words, the original graphic images in the newsletter articles are about ten times more crisp and clear than what you see on the screen.

 In many cases, the Home Page is linked to a satelite page which serves as a hub to a smaller collection of related files.
 For example, the Home Page is connected to the Downs Syndrome Page, which serves as a gateway to all the files dealing with the subject of Downs syndrome.
 The Downs Page has five links to major articles and five links to sidebars.
 The sidebars are also linked within each of the articles.
 While this may seem complicated (it is), it is also simple: links are placed at multiple spots that makes it convenient to the browser (you) to reference related information.
 For example, the sidebar on free radicals is linked to each use of the term in the Antioxidant Intervention in Downs Syndrome article.